rackerlabs/support-how-to/content/cloud-servers/install-auter-on-centos6.md

 Auter is now configured on your system to automatically apply updates at the specified time and reboot the server after application.

-You can find more information about different configuration options in the auter man pages.
+You can find more information about different configuration options in the Auter man pages.

 ### Further information